I’m sharing some of my best advice to help YOU and your team bring in the major gifts that are out there for your nonprofit.

 This is why I developed my Major Gifts Coaching and Mentoring program.
 I wanted to be able to personally and directly coach fundraisers and their entire teams on the skills it took to be successful.

-My 2017 group is filling up rapidly, and we are closing it out next week, so let me know now if you are interested!
+This year’s group is filling up rapidly, and we are closing it out next week, so let me know now if you are interested!

 Today, here are 5 tips to help you develop close, friendly, easy connections with your major gift prospects.